 Dunphy is a regular contributor to Irish and UK newspapers, both broadsheet and tabloid.
-He is currently a columnist for The Journal.ie, writing pieces that speak specifically of the plight of people living on the peripheries of our society.
+He has had columns with The Irish Independent, The Irish Sun and The Journal.ie, writing pieces that speak specifically of the plight of people living on the peripheries of our society.
 He is a respected commentator on child-protection issues across the national and international media.

 Shane has made documentaries for both television and radio.
 His radio documentary ‘Tusk – Hunting for Ireland’s Wild Boar’ was shortlisted for a New York Radio award.
 His telling of the ‘Thomas’ story from his book ‘The Boy They Tried to Hide’ on American National Public Radio’s Snap Judgement programme, broadcast as part of their Spooked Halloween stream, was one of the most downloaded podcasts in the show’s history.

 Shane’s innovative True Crime series commissioned by Audible, Stories From the Margins, details criminal cases he’s encountered as a journalist.
 The series combines the spirit of his previous memoirs with an exciting, fresh approach to the True Crime genre.
 Shane also narrated the series as well as composing and performing original music for each audiobook.

 In the Boyle and Keneally series of crime thrillers Shane has made his mark on the detective genre by blending folk horror with the police procedural, crafting a cast of characters readers have found believable and compelling.

 Shane has also ghost written non-fiction titles for child protection activist and athlete Stephanie Hickey, and hotelier and businessman John Brennan.